neurotechcenter/UnityBCI2000/README.md

 ---
 UnityBCI2000 is designed for use without any scripting, but there are functions which can be used to control specific aspects of the program.

+UnityBCI2000
 `AddStateVariable(string name, StateType type)`
 Adds a state variable to `UnityBCI2000`.

+BCI2000StateSender
+`AddSendStateVariable`

+Other Notes
+---
+`StateVariable` is a class which holds values necessary for sending states to BCI2000.
+They are stored in two places, a central list within `UnityBCI2000` which is only used for checking if a state already exists, and within the `BCI2000StateSender` which 'owns' the state, where they are stored within objects called `SendStateVariable`, which update the state with a new value every frame.
+This is done so that one state can be changed by mutiple `BCI2000StateSender`s, through the use of multiple `SendStateVariables` created using the `AddSendExistingState()` method.